choderalab/modelforge/docs/training.rst

 In scenarios where long-range interactions are considered, additional terms are incorporated into the loss function.
 There are two long range interactions that are of interest: long range dispersion interactions and electrostatics.

-To calculate long range electrostatics the first moment of the charge density  (partial charges) is predicted by the machine learing potential.
+To calculate long range electrostatics the first moment of the charge density (partial charges) is predicted by the machine learning potential.
 The atomic charges are then used to calculate the long range electrostatics.
 The expression for the total energy is then: